iitis/DatagenCopulaBased.jl/README.md

  0.486979  0.808264  0.731206  1.0
 ```

+In general the second case gives higher values of correlations.

 ### Deterministic cases

-To generate a correlation matrix with constant elements run:
+To generate a correlation matrix with constant elements run

 ```julia
 julia> cormatgen_constant(n::Int, α::Float64)